 Evaluates the input data for the specified coordinate system.

-Evaluates if the input data matches the specified data type.
+Evaluates whether the input data matches the specified data type.

 Evaluates if a feature class is of the specified feature type.